-Val Stori is a Project Director for the Clean Energy States Alliance, where she leads projects focused on building electrification and offshore wind Policy.
-She coordinates a multi-state initiative to develop renewable heating and cooling tools that support and accelerate the deployment of renewable heating and cooling technologies.
-Additionally, she co-directs CESA’s offshore wind project, which is focused on regional state cooperation to decrease costs and accelerate market growth.
-She has also managed projects focused on stakeholder outreach, small wind turbines, bioenergy, and biomass thermal.
-She currently coordinates working groups on renewable thermal and bioenergy.
-She has co-authored several reports, including Case Studies of RPS Best Practices: Solar Carve-outs, SREC Tracking, and Thermal Inclusion; Distributed Wind Energy Zoning and Permitting: A Toolkit for Local Governments; and Environmental Rules for Hydropower in State Renewable Portfolio Standards.
-She currently sits on the board of several non-profits, including the Friends of Nepal, and sits on the Town of Underhill’s Planning Commission.
+Val Stori is a Project Director for the Clean Energy States Alliance, where she leads projects focused on building electrification and offshore wind policy.
+She coordinates a multi-state initiative to develop building electrification and clean heating programs that support and accelerate the deployment of clean heating and cooling technologies and grid-optimized buildings.
+Additionally, she co-directs CESA’s offshore wind project, which is focused on regional state cooperation for market acceleration and she supports CESA’s Energy Storage Technology Advancement Partnership.
+She has co-authored several reports, including The Role of Hydropower in State Clean Energy Policy; Case Studies of RPS Best Practices: Solar Carve-outs, SREC Tracking, and Thermal Inclusion; Distributed Wind Energy Zoning and Permitting: A Toolkit for Local Governments; A Vermonter’s Guide to Clean Heating and Cooling; and Environmental Rules for Hydropower in State Renewable Portfolio Standards.
+She currently sits on the board of several non-profit organizations and town committees, including Hands in Outreach, the Town of Underhill’s Planning Commission, and Underhill’s Natural Resources Commission.
 She holds a B.A. from Middlebury College and a Master of Studies in Environmental Law from the Vermont Law School.
+She is a native Spanish-speaker, is fluent in French, and is moderately proficient in German and Nepalese.
+She and her partner run a small bed and breakfast in Underhill, Vermont.

 Tel: 802-223-2554 x211